We use affiliate links and may receive a small commission on purchases. Read more about us.

-I groom everything from show dogs to rescue dogs, and these are the exact tools me and all my everyone who works in my shop uses.
+I groom everything from show dogs to rescue dogs, and these are the exact tools me, and everyone who works in my shop uses.

 1. Slicker Brush

 A good slicker brush will make brushing easy, and comfortable for your dog.
 The fine bristles will penetrate into their coat and detangle most of the surface hair, while removing dirt, and debris.

 The #1 issue with nearly all the brushes on the market is brush burn.
 While you brush through their coat the sharp pins will irritate your dog's sensitive skin.
 So you'll need a brush that is designed to make grooming as comfortable as possible.